abayomi2/ansible2-project/README.md

 Terraform: Provisions all necessary AWS resources, including:

+A remote backend using S3 for state storage and DynamoDB for state locking.

 Three EC2 instances (for the Application, Prometheus, and Grafana).

-Three granular Security Groups to enforce a strict network firewall, allowing traffic only where necessary and ensuring services communicate over their private IPs.
+Three granular Security Groups to enforce a strict network firewall.

 An SSH key pair for secure access.